webshuriken/markdown-to-html-parser/plan.md

 - paragraphs ✅ (SOLVED)
 Paragraphs are meant to be separated using a space between two lines.
 Currently if the user presses 'Enter' to carry on below the current line, without any space between them, it treats it as a separate paragraph which is not the case..
 The regex separating the document lines into a list needs looking into..

+- boldness ✅ (SOLVED)
+Missed the fact that I have to remove the markers which indicated the texts is to be bold.

 ## Global Plan

 1. Find the markdown file